stfxecutables/ABIDE-eig/DILEMMAS.md

 no "natural" ordering of eigenvalues since this would require a natural ordering for eigenvectors, which are `n_features`-dimensional).

-In particular, when the features are ROIs (a voxel can be considered a degenerate ROI), this means two things:
+When the features are correlations of fMRI ROIs (a voxel can be considered a degenerate ROI), this means two things:

 1. Eigenvalues at eigenindex $i$ from one subject will not generally correspond to the same